learn-academy-2022-bravo/week-5-assessment-aVictorWXYZ/interview-questions.md

   Your answer: A framework that allows the combining of functionalities with ruby being one of them.

-  Researched answer:
+  Researched answer: a server-side web application framework

 4. What is a relational database?
 Are there other kinds of databases?

-  Your answer: a database has
+  Your answer: a database has information in a table layout, lots of different types of databases are used

-  Researched answer:
+  Researched answer:  The relational database name comes from the way that data is stored in tables.
+Yes, lots of different kinds of databases for different tasks.

 5. What are primary keys?
 Why are they important?

-  Your answer: A way to maintain order in a database. having everything have its own identifier allows for better management of large data sets.
+  Your answer: A way to maintain order in a database.
+Having everything have its own identifier allows for better management of large data sets.

-  Researched answer:
+  Researched answer: ^ nothing to add

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

-1. RESTful routes:
+1. RESTful routes: A standard for mapping information in HTTP

-2. JSON:
+2. JSON: Javascript Object Notation information in a hash format

-3. ERB:
+3. ERB: Similar to JSX

-4. Params:
+4. Params: collection of data that get passed into the controller using GET request

-5. API:
+5. API: Application Programming Interface: Opens the door for communication between anyone and data on a server.